ArseniD/post_sender/README.rst

 Usage
 -------

-Takes a email address, mail folder, massages date, asking about password and fetch all messages on specified date into 'attachments' folder.
+Takes a email address, mail folder, massages date, asking about password and fetch all messages on specified date into 'attachments' folder with specific prefix.

 **Fetching Example**: